rudi-c/rudi-c.github.io/_posts/2015-10-12-dropbox-second-internship.md

 Moving garbage collection
 -------------------------

-Most modern languages having a moving garbage collector.
+Most modern languages have a moving garbage collector.
 Those garbage collectors, in addition to freeing objects, move (copy) objects from one address to another.
 This opens up room for a lot of performance optimizations [^3].
 I spent a couple days reading papers and writing an implementation proposal, which was nice - I finally get to read papers at work!
 Then, with the time I had remaining in the internship, I started some preliminary work into implementing it [^4].

 This was a lot of fun because I went into garbage collection in a lot of depth.
 Garbage collection techniques are easy to explain conceptually but practical considerations involve a lot more than textbook presentations let on.
 For example, the name ‘garbage collection’ has the connotation ‘algorithm that frees garbage’.
 However, a garbage collector is never designed independently.
 The implementation of the heap is strongly tied to the implementation of the garbage collector (e.g. semispaces in copying and generational GCs).
 The rest of the runtime might need to do bookkeeping to support the garbage collector (e.g. reference counts, write barriers).
 Choosing a garbage collector requires evaluating the combined performance impact on allocation costs, deallocation costs and runtime costs.